 But surely there must be better ways to embrace the cold, dark months.
-Those of us who'll be spending even more time hunkered down than usual because of the pandemic could really benefit from some fresh ideas.
+Those of us who've been spending even more time hunkered down than usual because of the pandemic could really benefit from some fresh ideas.
 To find out how to survive winter this year, I connected with experts — people who live in Sweden, Iceland and Canada.
 Here’s what they had to say.

 Some fresh air and sunshine or firelight can boost your mood

 Let’s get the obvious ideas out of the way.
 Of course, you can ski and snowshoe outdoors all winter, at least when there’s snow.
 You can go ice skating at a rink, and sometimes outdoors.
 You can go sledding or tubing, or try tobogganing or ice fishing.
 You can play in the snow.
 But you already knew that.
 If you love those winter activities, great.
 But you don’t have to be that ambitious to enjoy winter.
 Just getting outside can make a difference.